I was going back through photos on my phone, weeding and sorting — a never-ending task. Anyway, I found these… again!

 I’ve been part of the follow-up Critique group since finishing the first year of classes.
 This week’s challenge was ‘self portrait’.
 It happens every year and this time I finally got a photo that looks like me!

-Steve and I will be NYC visiting Celia and Jeff all this week.
+Steve and I will be NYC visiting Jeff all this week.
 Watch for my photos of the big city here, on instagram, and on facebook.

 Hi Friends, my name is Amy Marson and I am the Publisher at C&T Publishing.
 This week I am visiting my good friend Becky before I head to Quilt Market.
 Today we went to the Dallas Museum of Art and saw the wonderful Infinity Mirror Room with Pumpkins exhibit by Yayoi Kusama.
 The exhibit was wonderful, the mirrored room is delightful and the effect of the infinite space is a bit unnerving.
 The pumpkin, orange and gold colors were stunning and the dots are mesmerizing.
 It made me want to appliqué a slew of circles.